 01 of 06

 Organization may have no finer ally than the humble basket.
-Not only do baskets help hide and corral your stuff, they look pretty cute sitting on your shelves too.
+Not only do baskets help hide and corral your stuff, but they look pretty cute sitting on your shelves.
 The only problem is that sometimes getting the look you want can be pricey.
-And these simple rope baskets are no exception.
-These colorful baskets add a touch of nautical style and a playful hit of color to any coffee table, counter, or shelf they’re placed on.
-Here’s an easy way to make one (or more) on your own.
-Spoiler alert: it doesn’t involve any sewing!Continue to 2 of 6 below.
+But these simple rope baskets are an exception as you only need a few items.
+These colorful baskets are perfect for decorating and add a touch of nautical style as well as a playful hit of color to any coffee table, counter, or shelf they’re placed on.
+Best of all, they don't involve any sewing!Continue to 2 of 6 below.

 02 of 06

 The most important thing to keep in mind when you’re choosing your supplies is the type of rope you’ll be using.
 Synthetic rope won’t look as good as a simple white or off-white cotton rope will—plus, it can be harsh on your fingers if you’re handling it.
 You’ll also want to be aware of how thick the rope is.
 The smaller the basket, the smaller the circumference of the rope should be.
 Likewise, a larger basket would require a larger rope.Continue to 3 of 6 below.